 "...so that every mouth may be stopped, and all the world may become guilty before God.
-Therefore, by works of law there shall no flesh be justified before Him; for through the law is the knowledge of sin" (vs 19-20).
-But how does God have it to come out of this dilemma?
+Therefore, by works of law there shall no flesh be justified before Him; for through the Law is the knowledge of sin" (vs 19-20).

+How does God come out of this dilemma?
 As we go through the Bible, we'll see that there are times of forgiveness of sin that are not related to salvation.
-Forgiveness of sin related to salvation also requires baptism so that you become under grace.
+Forgiveness of sin related to salvation also requires baptism so that you come under grace.
 He's explaining that right here.
-He's explaining something that was not revealed until Jesus had come, which is this:
+He's explaining something that was not revealed until Jesus had come:

-Verse 21: "But now, the righteousness of God that is separate from law has been revealed, being witnessed by the Law and the Prophets.... [the Law and the Prophets spoke of Jesus] ...
-Even the righteousness of God that is through the faith of Jesus Christ, toward all and upon all those who believe; for there is no difference" (vs 21-22).
+Verse 21: "But now, the righteousness of God that is separate from law has been revealed, being witnessed by the Law and the Prophets... [the Law and the Prophets spoke of Jesus] ...even the righteousness of God that is through the faith of Jesus Christ, toward all and upon all those who believe; for there is no difference" (vs 21-22).